ehne/PyNode-Next/README.md

 Goals:
 - implement all features of PyNode https://alexsocha.github.io/pynode/

+#### Differences from the original PyNode

-`* Note`: in trying to simplify the code, I've used function overloading.
+- In trying to simplify the code, I've used function overloading.
 This means that for some functions that can take different forms of input (like graph.add_node(node) and graph.add_node(id, value)) you cannot use the keyword arguments.

 ```python
 # so the below would not work: